Tax Transparency - The New Global Reporting Standard

 How will it work

-Financial Institutions (FIs), which include banks, insurance companies, trusts and TCSPs, will be compelled under domestic law to provide their local taxation authorities with financial data on relevant persons (in other words, the beneficial owners of bank accounts and those with an interest in trusts and other entities) who are resident in other participating countries.
+Financial Institutions (FIs), which include banks, insurance companies, trusts and TCSPs, will be compelled under domestic law to provide their local taxation authorities with financial data on relevant persons (ie the beneficial owners of bank accounts and those with an interest in trusts and other entities) who are resident in other participating countries.
 This data will be passed automatically to the relevant countries (within nine months of the end of the relevant calendar year) in a standard format that can easily be imported into the taxpayer databases of each country.
 The data will be analysed to identify those who may have evaded or

 avoided tax and even those who may simply have made an error in their tax returns.